Incanus3/notes/Pocitace/jujutsu.md

 	- can take file(set)s
 	- `-i` interactive
 	- default (no rev-set specified) is equal to `-r @` or `--from @ --into @-`
+- `jj split` - split a revision in two
 - `jj rebase` - rebase a change onto a new parent
 	- `-s <rev>` (`--revisions`) - what to rebase - will detach (and re-attach) it and its descendants - typical usage
 	- `-r <rev>` (`--revisions`) - what to rebase - will rebase a single rev, while its descendants will be rebased onto its parent
 	- `-d <rev>` (`--destination`) - what to rebase onto
 - `jj resolve` - resolve rebase/merge conflicts
+- `jj restore` - restore files from other revs - similar to `git checkout` with file path
+- `jj revert` - apply the reverse of the given revision(s)
 - `jj undo` -  undo the last command
+- `jj redo` -  redo the last undo
 - `jj bookmark` - work with bookmarks (named branches)
 	- subcommands: `list`, `create`, `move`, `set`, `rename`, `forget`, `delete`, `track`, `untrack`
 		- `create` - create a bookmark (named branch)